-Successful completion of TEAP related education, training and development activities can, with prior agreement, be used as evidence of professional knowledge and competencies.
+Successful completion of TEAP related education, training and development activities can be used as evidence of professional knowledge and competencies in your application.
+This will need to be included in the portfolio of evidence and referred to in the RAPP, with an explanation as to how it relates to the relevant criteria.